AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

 ## Retry management {#retries}

-If message delivery fails following a temporary error (**Soft** or **Ignored**), Camapign retries sending.
+If message delivery fails following a temporary error (**Soft** or **Ignored**), CAmpaign retries sending.
 These retries can be performed until the end ot the delivery duration.
 The number and frequency of retries are set up by Momentum, based on the type and severity of the bounce responses coming back from the message's ISP.

 The default configuration defines five retries at one-hour intervals, followed by one retry per day for four days.
 The number of retries can be changed globally or for each delivery or delivery template.
 If you need to adapt delivery duration and retries, contact Adobe Support.